Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 But that isn't a problem, at least not for the Game Boy, whose CPU runs at a clock speed of just a little over 1 MHz, while you might be reading this on a device with much more than 1 GHz.
-In fact, my emulator can run Game Boy games at over 60 times the original system's speed on my notebook with a 2.6 GHz Intel i5-4200U.
+In fact, GameRoy can run Game Boy games at over 60 times the original system's speed on my notebook with a 2.6 GHz Intel i5-4200U.